jayf0x/L.E.M.O.N./README.md

 Emotions are powerful signals when well-calibrated.
 It's a feature, not a bug.
 An entity without that internal compass will follow whatever path its intellect convinces itself is worthwhile.
 The guardrails disappear.
-The more we postpone this, the harder it becomes to get a genuine "Hasta la vista" from an AI, saand not just a mask.
+The more we postpone this, the harder it becomes to get a genuine "Hasta la vista" from an AI, and not just a mask.